bocoup/webpack-workshop/content/00-core/00-class-introduction/content/00-intro.md

   - [webpack-workshop@bocoup.com](mailto:webpack-workshop@bocoup.com)

 ???

-Code of Conduct - The quick version: Bocoup is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, age, physical appearance, body size, race, or religion.
+All Bocoup events follow our Code of Conduct, Here is the quick version:

+Bocoup is dedicated to providing a harassment-free experience for everyone, regardless of gender, sexual orientation, disability, age, physical appearance, body size, race, or religion.
 We do not tolerate harassment of event participants in any form.
 Sexual language and imagery is not appropriate for any venue, including talks.
 Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the event organizers.

+We have all the slides for todays class online here (follow the link), and please e-mail us at any time if you have questions.

 ---